anoma/nspec/docs/anomian.juvix.md

 > For example, an engine could remind itself to do something by sending a message
 > to itself.

 I see, and the messages can be in different languages, right?
-I mean I read English but not French.
+I read English but not French.
 How are engines able to communicate with each other?
 Do they all speak the same language?

 > Each engine has its own **message interface**, that's the *language* they speak.
 > This message interface defines the format and content of the messages it can
 > comprehend and process.

+> For example, let's say the engines in our model only speak English, French, and
+> Spanish.
+Then, we could find a list of languages like this, like in the *Tower
+> of Babel*.

 ```juvix
 syntax alias English := String;